Uninett/probe-website/DOCUMENTATION.md

 Do note that the compilation can take some time.
 On my (average) laptop it takes about 1 hour.

-Also, there should already be a compiled driver for the 4.1.9 (4.1.9-v7) kernel version in the image_generation directory.
+Also, there should already be a compiled driver for the 4.1.9 (4.1.9-v7 for rpi2/3) kernel version in the image_generation directory.
 So if that is the kernel version being used, you can just use that instead of compiling a new one.

 ## The WiFi dongle shutdown script
 Because the Raspberry Pi has no off-switch, there's no easy way to shut it down